This week, we received an email that started…

-- Read the entry form and tailor your answers to the questions you are being asked – like you had to do in old school O’level comprehension papers.
+- Read the entry form and tailor your answers to the questions you are being asked – like you had to do in old school O-level comprehension papers.
 You need to demonstrate your skills in a set format so that it makes the judging easier.
-The last thing you want to do is annoy a judge because you are trying something new that they can’t equate to the other entries in your category – that’s just not a fair playground.
+The last thing you want to do is annoy a judge because you are trying something new that they can’t compare to the other entries in your category.

-We use a great site that showcases all the awards you could possibly ever want to know about.
-A great company called Boost Marketing and if you need a hand completing your entry, why not give us a ring.
-This is one of our lovely testimonials about our award entry writing.
+We have a database listing all the awards you could possibly ever want to know about.
+If you need a hand completing your entry, why not give us a ring?
+This is one of our testimonials about our award entry writing:

 “We asked Padua Communications to craft our award entries and are delighted with the service that we received.
 Padua Communications tailored its approach perfectly, grasping the key points of our campaigns quickly.
 The company was fast, meticulous, creative and offered extremely good value for money.
 We can’t recommend Padua Communications highly enough.”Paul Woods, Managing Director, Astute Ltd

 Otherwise, keep your fingers crossed for us over the coming weeks.